-As I disembarked from my cruise ship at nearby Port Chalmers I was handed a booklet on things to do in Dunedin, New Zealand.
 As we bused into Dunedin I flicked through the booklet.
 I already had a list of things I thought we might do during the day, but suddenly something caught my eye.
-And since I have a slight obsession, the plans very quickly changed to include some time checking out the Dunedin Street Art.

 What I had seen in the booklet was mention that there was a map available from the information centre (located at The Octagon in Dunedin) showing all the street art in Dunedin.
-In my excitement I forgot about that map though, and instead googled.

-I found a downloadable map on the Dunedin Street Art website which I used as a guide for my walk around the city.
 I found quite a few other pieces of artwork that were not listed on the map, and one or two that are on the map seem to no longer be available.

 Here is some of the Dunedin street art that I found.
-I will include location and artist if I know who it is.
+I will include the location and artist if I know who it is.

 This Ed Sheeran mural is by local Dunedin artist Tyler Kennedy-Stent.
 It was commissioned by the Dunedin City Council right before the singer came to play in the city.

 There was much controversy at the time in the local art community, but now the issue is pedestrians standing in the road to take a selfie with it!
-If you would like to – carefully – get that selfie, this mural is found in Bath Street, right near the Octagon.

 While in the area look out for a huge mural of a local New Zealand lizard, the Tuatara.
 This was done by Belgian artist ROA, and I am not sure how I missed it as it is on the building right next door (Laneway Cafe Bar Tapas).
-I think I got distracted by Ed Sheeran and I wasn’t looking for a second mural.
-It is also possible that it’s no longer there.

 Luckily it also included a little plaque with details next to it.
 This is called “Take the Leap” and was painted in January 2018.
 It was designed and painted by Aroha Novak and Guy Howard-Smith.

-This is “Annabel” and she was the first major street art done in Dunedin.
-It is by local artist Jon Thom and can be found on Vogel Street, not far from the intersection of Rattray Street.
+The mural is by local artist Jon Thom and can be found on Vogel Street, not far from the intersection of Rattray Street.

 This is part of a whole wall decorated by a group of eight different artists, showcasing their individual styles, started as part of a festival in 2014 and finished the next year.
-It is located in a carpark on the corner of Vogel and Water Streets.

-As I walked around Dunedin I saw a few murals all clearly by the same artist.
-I though it must be someone local who did these intricate paintings, but I have since discovered that this distinctive style belongs to UK street artist Phlegm.
+I thought it must be someone local who did these intricate paintings, but I have since discovered that this distinctive style belongs to UK street artist Phlegm.

-If you continue further to the back of the building you will find three more pieces of street art worth looking at.
 During my visit cars were tucked into the tight corner making two of them impossible to photograph.
 The third is on another building.

 This is another piece of street art not listed on the map.
 I found this one under the road bridge where Jetty Street passes over Vogel Street.

 This mural takes up the whole side of a building on Jetty Street.
-Look for it down a narrow laneway about half way between Vogel Street and Crawford Street.
-It is by Sean Duffell, another Dunedin local.
+Look for it down a narrow laneway about halfway between Vogel Street and Crawford Street.

 This street art is called “Love is in the Air” and is by Natalia Rak.
 It’s located on the side of a building on Bond Street.